Coba: Tourism

 The archaeological site of Coba received 702,749 visitors in 2017.
-One of Coba's main attractions is the Ancient Pyramid which, unlike Chichen Itza's Kukulkan Pyramid, was still open for the public to climb its 130 steps up to the top of the site (prior to being closed due to the COVID-19 pandemic).
+One of Coba's main attractions is the Ancient Pyramid which, unlike Chichen Itza's Kukulkan Pyramid, is still open for the public to climb its 130 steps up to the top of the site (prior to being closed due to the COVID-19 pandemic).

 There are also three hotels, one campsite and seven restaurants scattered throughout the site and there is a small pueblo near the ruins, with some restaurants and small shops selling local crafts.

 The following are the important artifacts and structures that can be viewed and experienced within the ruins of Coba: